 Step 5: Segment your subscribers

 As you start building your email list, work to segment your subscribers.
 Doing so will help you send more targeted email campaigns in the future.
-Separate your list by subscribers, customers, repeat customers, raving fans, abandoned cart leads, etc. To learn more about segmenting your ecommerce list, read this great post from Shopify.
+Separate your list by subscribers, customers, repeat customers, raving fans, abandoned cart leads, etc. To learn more about segmenting your ecommerce list, check out this article from Klaviyo.

 Step 6: Build out your campaigns